learn-co-curriculum/python-p4-flask-restful-cr-lab/README.md

 ## Learning Goals

-- Build RESTful APIs that are easy for other developers to understand and use in their own applications.
+- Build RESTful APIs that are easy to navigate and use in applications.

 ***